-Making homemade caramel corn is easy and quick!
-All you need are some very basic ingredients like popcorn, butter and sugar to make a delicious snack.
-This recipe uses honey instead of corn syrup for a healthier version of this carnival classic.
+Making homemade caramel corn is easy and quick and it’s a perfect fall treat!
+All you need is popcorn, butter and sugar to make a delicious snack.

 - 1 stick butter